Nathaniel “Texas Jack” Reed

 Nathaniel "Texas Jack" Reed

-Nathaniel “Texas Jack” Reed was a proficient bank and train robber in the Rocky Mountains and in Oklahoma during the 1880s and 1890s.
+Nathaniel “Texas Jack” Reed was a proficient bank and train robber in the Rocky Mountains and Oklahoma during the 1880s and 1890s.

 During the summer of 1885, the ranch foreman recruited him to help rob a train at La Junta, Colorado.
 After the successful robbery, Reed received $6,000 for his part in the hold-up.
 Encouraged, he then turned to a full-time life as an outlaw.
-During the next nine years, he, along with others, robbed trains, stagecoaches, banks, and, on one occasion, captured a large shipment of bullion in California.
+During the next nine years, he, along with others, robbed trains, stagecoaches, and banks and, on one occasion, captured a large shipment of bullion in California.

-He died in Tulsa, Oklahoma on January 7, 1950, at age 88.
+He died in Tulsa, Oklahoma, on January 7, 1950, at age 88.

 Also See: